anisur6/DroneShop-Cliant-side/README.md

 1. Fast Delivary in Citites
 2. Carrer With Us
 3. Gifts for our lucky Customers
-4. PARTS AVAILABLE
+4. Available Parts
-5. CUSTOMER CARE
+5. Customer Care
-6. SALES SERVICE
+6. Sales Service